giancarloyona/kaggle-titanic/README.md

 ### How it was done

-For this challenge, I'll be using the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) approach to try to develop the eventual solution.
+For this challenge, I've used the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) approach to try to develop the eventual solution.
 I won't detail every single step of it for now, but I'll try - at least - to describe the the models used in this challenge.

 ### ML techniques used